sethrice/Tires-Tubes-TPMS/README.md

 # Tires-Tubes-TPMS
-This repo is built for knowledge sharing of how to build a Tire  Pressure Monitoring System (TPMS)
+This repo is built for knowledge sharing of how to build a Tire  Pressure Monitoring System (TPMS) for a fleet of E-Bikes.

+This project was created out of the need to track tire pressure on several types of e-bikes of various of specifications.
+Utilizing cheap sensors and open source software the desired outcome was acheived.
+This project has the following features:

+ - Tracking of Tire Pressure and Tempature of several tires
+ - A dashboard that presents the collected data in easy to understand low/nominal/high guages
+ - Ability to set the low/nominal/high thresholds on a per tire basis
+ - A historic graph of the collected data which could be helpful in finding slow leaks
+ - A list of when the tire pressure data was last collected

+Utilizing a wireless digital sensor on each tire allows for the reading of the tire pressure without needing to physically interact with the tire.
+The data from the Tire Pressure Monitor Sensors (TPMS) are collected using a software defined radio (SDR) that is tuned to capturing 433mhz frequencies.
+The data collected from the SDR is sent to a database that is then later quriered to provide the visual dashboard.
+All of the software used in this project is open source and the only investment needed is the phsyical hardware and time.

 **Logical Diagram for this project:**

 ![Logical View](./Diagrams/TPMS_Architecture_Logical.svg)

 **Physical Items needed for this project:**